Ein Yabrud

 Ein Yabrud (عين يبرود) is a Palestinian town in the Ramallah and al-Bireh Governorate in the central West Bank.
 It is located approximately 7 km northeast of the city of Ramallah and its elevation is 800 m.
 According to the Palestinian Central Bureau of Statistics (PCBS) the town had a population of 2,515 in 2017.

 Location

 Ein Yabrud is located (horizontally) 6.8 km west of Ramallah.
 It is bordered by Rammun and Taybeh to the east, Yabrud and Silwad to the north, Dura al-Qar' to the west, and Deir Dibwan, Beitin and Al-Bireh to the south.

 History

 Sherds from the Hellenistic, Roman and Byzantine eras have been found here.
 A grave, with three arcosolia, and with coins from the reign of Constantine the Great have been excavated here.
 Sherds from the Umayyad, Crusader/Ayyubid and Mamluk eras have also been found.
+According to historian Yossef Rapoport, Ein Yabrud was continuously inhabited since the Hellenistic period.

+Ayyubid and Mamluk periods

-Yaqut noted about Ein Yabrud and Yabrud: "A village lying north of Jerusalem, on the road from the Holy City to Nabulus, between which and Yabrud is Kafar Natha.
+The geographer Yaqut al-Hamawi noted about Ein Yabrud in 1226, during Ayyubid rule (1187–1260), that it was "a village lying north of Jerusalem, on the road from the Holy City to Nabulus, between which and Yabrud is Kafar Natha.
 It possesses orchards and vineyards, and olives and Sumach trees."
+Half of the village at that time belonged to a waqf (religious endowment) for the benefit of the Haram al-Sharif (Temple Mount) in Jerusalem and the other half to a madrasa (Islamic school).

+Ein Yabrud was mentioned in two documents found in a corpus stored in Jerusalem dating to the first decade of the 14th century, during Mamluk rule (1260–1516).
+The waqf to which three-quarters of Ein Yabrud's revenues were allotted was for the benefit of the Haram al-Sharif, as it had been during Ayyubid rule.
+The first document, from November 1306, records the sale of olive oil to the waqf by two villagers belonging to the family of Banu Amir for the sum of 1,400 dirhams, which they were to share equally among themselves and a third villager, Musa ibn Qasim ibn Isma'il.
+The second document, dated September 1307, identifies one of the two aforementioned villagers of the Banu Amir as a ra'is (headman) and the second as the son of a ra'is; altogether the second document names twenty-five residents, mostly fellahin (peasants), of Ein Yabrud, divided into five groups, at the head of each was a ra'is.
+Each ra'is was a mutual guarantor of the other's obligations.